romans-weapon/airflow-dynamic-dag-generator/README.md

 ![img.png](images/img.png)

-2. Python - python and pip must be installed on the machine where the airflow instance is running.Use the below command if not installed.
+b. **Python** - python and pip must be installed on the machine where the airflow instance is running.Use the below command if not installed.

 ```commandline
 sudo apt-update && sudo apt-get install python3.8 && sudo apt install python3-pip
 ```

-3. Python Libraries -Jinja2 library must be installed.Use the below command if not installed.
+c. **Python Libraries** -Jinja2 library must be installed.Use the below command if not installed.

 ```commandline
  pip install jinja2